 75hp screw type variable speed air compressor

 Sollant industrial 75hp variable speed air compressor’s pressure is adjustable, We can set the pressure according to your requirements(7-12bar), It’s motor safety grade reached IP23/75 and.
 It weighs 1130 kg with 1900mm length * 1250mm width * 1600mm height.
 If you use it in the factory, we can also add air compressor frequency converter for your air compressor.
 We can help you save 30-40% of your electricity costs.

-If you want to be more competitive in your air compressor market, it is a very good opportunity with 75hp screw air compressor.
+If you want to be more competitive in your air compressor market, it is a very good opportunity with a 75hp screw air compressor.

-Variable speed air compressors play an important role in the air compressor market due to their good energy-saving properties.
+Industrial air compressors play an important role in the air compressor market due to their good energy-saving properties.
 The air compressors with permanent magnet frequency conversion from Sollant can save about 40% of electric energy a year, which is 60000$*40%= 24000$.